JacksonBates/blog/_posts/2016-10-30-what-i-learned-writing-six-functions-that-do-the-same-thing.md

 ---
 layout: default
-title: What I learned writing 6 functions that all did do the same thing
+title: What I learned writing 6 functions that all do the same thing
 permalink: /six-functions
 ---

-# What I learned from writing six functions that all did the same thing
+# What I learned from writing six functions that all do the same thing

 A couple weeks ago, a camper started an unofficial algorithm competition on Free Code Camp’s Forum.